terra-money/docs/docs/develop/sdks/wallet-provider/station-extension.md

 # Terra Station extension

-The API for the Terra Station extension is undergoing rapid development and is highly unstable.
+The API for the Terra Station extension gets updated periodically.
 If you are developing a dApp, please check regularly for updates as breaking changes may be introduced frequently.

 ## What is the Terra Station extension?